MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container-getting-started.md

 The Windows CE App Container is a technology that allows most CE applications to run on top of Windows 10 IoT Core.

 The solution is built in two stages.
 The first stage creates a Windows CE 2013 image using a BSP for either x86 or ARM32 architecture.
-In the second stage, this image is then included in a Windows 10 IoT Core image that utilizes the x64 or ARM32 BSP for the specific device hardware where the solution will be installed.
+Then in the second stage, this image is included in a Windows 10 IoT Core image that utilizes the x64 or ARM32 BSP for the specific device hardware where the solution will be installed.

 ![CE App Container Architecture](.//media/WindowsCEAppContainer/image1.png)